We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Application

-DIY and hobby users will often try to find a single tool for multiple applications.
+DIY and hobby users will often try to find a single tool for multiple applications like crimping wire connectors of all sizes.
 It’s perfectly understandable as it helps reduce expense, but improper fit or pressure often results in faults.
 There really are no “jack-of-all-trades” solutions when it comes to crimping tools, so it’s often best to be specific.

 This is particularly true when dealing with specialist connectors.
-Fortunately, it’s not difficult to find a variety of alternatives for every application that include choices ranging from decent budget-friendly tools to professional tools.
+Fortunately, it’s not difficult to find a variety of alternatives for every application that include choices ranging from decent budget-friendly tools, like a crimper for ethernet cables, to professional options like a power crimping tool.
 Contractors often buy several different crimping tools, finding that the efficiency and reliability of having the right tool for the job more than makes up for the extra expense.

 Crimping tool product descriptions usually offer good guidance, but those who are unsure of which one they need will want to do further research.
 Using the wrong type can result in poor connections that eventually lead to a breakdown.